 Note – the cooled lemon caramel sauce can also be used as a filling for a sponge cake.

-To make the banana fritters, cut the bananas into 1/2″ (1cm) pieces.
+To make the banana fritters, cut the bananas into ½" (1cm) pieces (do not mash them).
 Whisk all the dry ingredients together (flour, baking powder, bicarbonate of soda and salt).
 Then add the wet ingredients and mix thoroughly (Egg, milk and vanilla essence).

 When adding the wet ingredients, do not add all the milk at once.
-Keep a little aside.
-It depends on the size of the egg as to how much milk you will need.
+The actual amount of milk will depend on the size of the egg.
 If the mixture seems too thick add the rest of the milk.
 If the mixture is still too thick, add additional milk 1 tablespoon at a time.
-You are aiming for a thick dropping consistency, similar to a cake batter.
+You are aiming for a thick-dropping consistency, similar to a cake batter.

-Place a tablespoons of batter in the fryingpan and flatten slightly with the spoon.
+Place tablespoons of batter in the frying pan and flatten slightly with the spoon.
 Make sure you get an even share of bananas in each spoonful.
 Fry the fritters until the underside is golden (about 3 minutes).
-Do not allow the pan to get too hot or the fritters will burn.
+Do not allow the pan to get too hot or they will burn.
 Adjust the heat to a lower temperature if they are browning too quickly.
 Turn the fritters over and fry for another 3 minutes.
-Then remove the fritters from the pan and drain on kitchen paper.
+Then remove them from the pan and drain on kitchen paper.

 Repeat until all the batter has been used.
 You should have about 12 fritters.